bengfarrell/rgf-blog/content/blog/2009-10-09-restaurant-review-fins-downtown-raleigh.md

   - "unfiltered-sake"
 ---

-**Fins** 110 East Davie Street Downtown Raleigh Entrees:  $20-30
+110 East Davie Street\
+Downtown Raleigh, NC\
+Entrees: $20–30

 Fins is a modern, upscale restaurant featuring American dining with a bit of Asian inspiration.
 The decor was gorgeous, from the wall of water behind the bar to the beautiful gold bars across the ceiling.

 ![](http://www.thegourmez.com/gourmez/photos/Fins 002.jpg)